Bess of Hardwick

 Mary Queen of Scots at Carlisle Castle

-Find out why, after Mary Queen of Scots fled to England in 1568, her two-month stay at Carlisle Castle was the beginning of 19 years of captivity.
+In 1568, Mary Queen of Scots fled conflict and turmoil in Scotland for England.
+Find out how and why her two-month stay at Carlisle Castle began 19 years of captivity.

 Pioneering Women in London

 Discover some of London’s famous residents who took the historic first steps to open up new opportunities for women, and are now commemorated by blue plaques.

 Women in history